Tat language (Caucasus)

 Tat, also known as Caucasian Persian, Tat/Tati Persian, or Caucasian Tat, is a Southwestern Iranian language closely related to Persian and spoken by the Tats in Azerbaijan and Russia.

 General information

 The Tats are an indigenous Iranian people in the Caucasus who trace their origin to the Sassanid-period migrants from Iran (ca. fifth century AD).

 Tat is endangered, classified as "severely endangered" by UNESCO's Atlas of the World's Languages in Danger.
-Most scholars divide Tat into two general varieties: Jewish and Muslim, with religious differences correlating with linguistic differences.
+Most scholars divide Tat into two primary varieties: Jewish and Muslim, with religious differences correlating with linguistic differences.

-Another, almost extinct, variety of Tat is spoken by Christians of Armenian origin, who are called Armeno-Tats.
+Another, almost extinct, variety of Tat is spoken by Christians of Armenian origin, who are referred to as Armeno-Tats.